-First loan for dedicated railway freight corridor between Delhi & Mumbai, Three loan commitments made subsequently for development of 1,500 km of this corridor.
+First loan for dedicated railway freight corridor between Delhi & Mumbai.
+Three loan commitments made subsequently for development of 1,500 km of this corridor.
 2011 First loan for development of renewable energy sources.
 A loan commitment made subsequently to continue this assistance till 2020.
 2013 Loan for innovative Tamil Nadu Investment Promotion Program to improve investment climate in Tamil Nadu.
 Start of study for Intelligent Transport System in Bengaluru & Mysore.
-Expansion of VLFM to Champions for Societal Manufacturing (CSM) project.